-I do not yet provide a book about Python, but through this link you can get Python versions of the programs that are presented in my programming books.
-This means, for example, that if you want to know how the program Game.java, that is presented in my Java book, can be written with the Python programming language, you can simply use the above link and you'll find a file named Game.py that contains the Python version of the program.
-The Python programs that you can find via the above link contain comments that should help you to get some basic information about the Python programming language.
+I do not provide a book about Python, but on this page you can find links to Python versions of the programs that are presented in my programming books.
+The Python programs contain comments that should help you to get some basic information about the Python programming language.

-The following links may be helpful when you are studying Python programming:
+The following links are useful when you study Python programming:

 which executes (or interprets) the Python program that is stored in file Game.py.
 (I use the word "interpret" when I'm writing about Python programs because Python programs are scripts that are not compiled in the traditional way.
 When a Python interpreter executes a program, the compilation and execution activities are carried out as a single process.)